 Well, it’s simple.
 If parents do not submit payment on Friday morning, I have time to shoot them a little email or text reminding them to be sure to bring tuition at pickup to avoid any late fees.

-While that might be a reasonable assumption, the fact is parents do have a lot on their mind.
+While that might be a reasonable assumption, the fact is parents do have a lot on their minds.
 Picking up their kids, getting them home to fix dinner and deal with whatever comes in between their little one falling off to dreamland.

 The fact is most parents don’t read contracts, handbooks or policies, at least not entirely.
 SHOCKING!
 I know!
 But true.
 And even if they do read them, most likely they don’t remember them.

 And yes, this is a little more work for me.
 But I would rather do a little more work than chase payments over the weekend.
 Plus, if you schedule multiple emails at a time, you only have to do this once a month.

 3. Payment methods

 Years ago, I thought that if I incentivized tuition I would most likely receive payments more timely.
 So I began offering a small discount for tuition submitted on a monthly basis as opposed to weekly payments.
 Even though the discount was small I explained that over time the savings was worth it.

-The great thing about it is in the last few years quite a few check alternative payment methods have sprung up.
-Paypal of course has been around for quite awhile, but apps like the CASH app, Google Wallet and Paysimple are other easy ways to accept payments.
+The great thing is that in the last few years quite a few check alternative payment methods have sprung up.
+Paypal, of course, has been around for quite a while, but apps like the CASH app, Google Wallet and Venmo are other easy ways to accept payments.

 Last year I started using the CASH app for payroll and soon after I offered it to clients.
 It really helps when a client is not in attendance on a random Friday or if they “ran out of checks”.

 Now don’t get me wrong, there will probably always be the one client who “forgets” or runs out of checks here and there.
-But for the most part I can now say that approximately 98% of tuition payments are now submitted on-time.
+But for the most part, I can now say that approximately 98% of tuition payments are now submitted on-time.